bellahwang/cunliffe-viewer/README.md

 Input: μῆνις
 ```

-After hitting enter, the script will output the following text.
+After hitting enter, the script will output the following text. 'work', 'book', or 'line' can be specified.
+Examples of possible citations
 ```
-Enter citation in the format of 'Hom.
+Would you like to search by work (Hom.
+Il., Hom.
+Od.), by book (Hom.
 Il.
-4.233', 'Hom.
+1, Hom Od.
+1), or line number?
+(Hom.
+Il.
+1.1, Hom.
 Od.
-3.22', etc.
-If you would not like to input a citation, input 'N/A'.
+1.1) Enter 'work', 'book', or 'line'.
 Input:
 ```

+Depending on the selection you make, the following text will vary in terms of content in the square brackets.
+The square brackets list possible examples and formats that the citations should be inputted in.
-If you have a specific line number for the lemma you'd like to look up, enter it here.
-Otherwise, input 'N/A'.
+If you want all citations underneath each gloss within the Cunliffe Lexicon instead of a specific citation, input 'N/A'.
 ```
-Enter citation in the format of 'Hom.
-Il.
-4.233', 'Hom.
-Od.
-3.22', etc.
+Enter citation in the format of [varies with selection of 'work', 'book', or 'line'].
 If you would not like to input a citation, input 'N/A'.
 Input: N/A
 ```